LucasBehrendt/tech-blog/README.md

     ```
     $ python manage.py migrate
     ```
-  - Test that the project works on you localhost:
+  - Test that the project works on your localhost:
     ```
     $ python manage.py runserver
     ```